 - need for further surgery

-BIA-ALCL is often contained inside the tissue surrounding the implant but can spread to other parts of your body, including the lymph nodes.
+BIA-ALCL is often contained inside the tissue surrounding the implant.
+However, it can spread to other parts of your body’s lymphatic system, including the lymph nodes.
 The main symptoms include:

 - continuous swelling or pain around your breast implant, which may occur long after a surgical incision has healed or many years after implants are inserted